Co-Design to Enable User-Friendly Tools to Assess the Impact of Future Mobility Solutions: Co-Design of Future Mobility Systems

 \subsection{Co-Design Framework}

-We integrate the intermodal framework presented in \cref{subsec:iamod} in the co-design formalism, allowing the decoupling of the \gls{abk:cdpi} of a complex system in the \glspl{abk:dpi} of its individual components in a modular, compositional, and systematic fashion.
-In order to achieve this, we decouple the \gls{abk:cdpi} in the \glspl{abk:dpi} of the individual \gls{abk:av} (\cref{sec:vehdp}), the \glspl{abk:av} fleet (\cref{sec:iamodp}), the individual \gls{abk:mmveh} (\cref{sec:escooterdp}), the \glspl{abk:mmveh} fleet (Section \ref{sec:iamodp}), and the public transportation system (\cref{sec:subdp}).
-Their interconnection is presented in \cref{sec:mcdp}.
+We integrate the intermodal framework presented in \cref{subsec:iamod} in the co-design formalism, allowing the decoupling of the \gls{abk:cdpi} of a complex system in the \glspl{abk:mdpi} of its individual components in a modular, compositional, and systematic fashion.
+To achieve this, we decouple the \gls{abk:cdpi} in the \glspl{abk:mdpi} of the individual \gls{abk:av} (\cref{sec:vehdp}), the \glspl{abk:av} fleet (\cref{sec:iamod_codesign_1,sec:iamod_codesign_2,sec:iamod_codesign_3}), the individual \gls{abk:mmveh} (\cref{sec:escooterdp}), the \glspl{abk:mmveh} fleet (\cref{sec:iamod_codesign_1,sec:iamod_codesign_2,sec:iamod_codesign_3}), and the public transportation system (\cref{sec:subdp}).
+Their interconnection is presented in \cref{sec:mcdp_1,sec:mcdp_2,sec:mcdp_3}, where we propose multiple model versions, showcasing the flexibility of the developed framework.
 We aim at computing the antichain of resources, quantified in terms of costs, average travel time per trip, and emissions required to provide the mobility service to a set of customers.
+For each model, we provide descriptions and formal proofs of integration in the co-design framework.